forbesmyester/csv-guillotine/README.md

 ## Library Usage

-This library exposes a `Blade` class which is constructed with a [`BufReader`](https://doc.rust-lang.org/std/io/struct.BufReader.html) as well as a character (expressed as a u8) and a line limit.
-The `Blade` class can be used as a [`Read`](https://doc.rust-lang.org/std/io/trait.Read.html) to get the actual data out.
+This library exposes a `Blade` class which is constructed with a [`Read](https://doc.rust-lang.org/std/io/trait.Read.html) as well as a character (expressed as a u8) and a line limit.
+The `Blade` class can be used as a `Read` to get the actual data out.

 Example below: